Chelmsford

 Making Movement a Priority in Chelmsford

-The local Find Your Active Chelmsford Network works very closely with the City Councils Community Sport and Wellbeing Team and the CVS.
-The network is represented on the Chelmsford Health and Wellbeing Board, with one of their priorities being to ‘Reduce excess weight and obesity and increase physical activity in adults and children’.
+The local Find Your Active Chelmsford network works closely with Chelmsford City Council’s Community Sport and Wellbeing team, as well as the CVS.
+The network is also represented on the Chelmsford Health and Wellbeing Board, where one of the key priorities is to reduce excess weight and obesity, and increase physical activity among children and adults.

 New!